 Several years ago I did some geotechnical consulting for BHP’s bauxite mining projects along the north coast of Suriname.
-The mines were located in swampy terrain, overlain by very soft clays.
-The picture below shows the typical landscape when crossing a swamp.
-Haul roads were needed to access the small satellite bauxite pits, which were spread several kilometres apart.
+The mines were located in swampy terrain, underlain by very soft clays.
+The picture below shows the typical landscape when crossing one of the swamps.
+Haul roads were needed to access the small satellite bauxite pits, which were spread apart several kilometres.
+The high ground in the background is one such bauxite deposit.

 Suriname swamp road for mine

-Where haul road construction was concerned, there were no nearby gravel pits or road aggregate supplies but there were significant amounts of fine sand on the high ground “islands” in the swamp.
-Road building mainly relied on end dumping truck loads of sand, allowing it to settle and sink into the swamp, and then continue adding more sand until the settling process stopped.
+Unfortunately where haul road construction was concerned, there were no nearby gravel pits or road aggregate supplies.
+However there were significant amounts of fine sand on the high ground “islands” in the swamp.
+Road building mainly relied on end dumping truck loads of sand, allowing it to settle and sink into the swamp.
+Then continue adding more and more sand until the settling process stopped.
 This resulted in high cost roads and very slow progress in construction.
-Periodic rainfalls, particularly in wet season, would cause havoc with the trafficability on the fine sands.
+Periodic rainfalls, daily during wet season, would cause havoc with the trafficability on the fine sands.

 Swamp vegetation to the rescue